jliclaire/Zendesk-Ticket-Viewer/README.md

 #### Error Handling - An error will occur in the below situations:

-- when a user fails to select an option from the default menu
+- when a user fails to select an valid option from the default menu
 - when a user requests a ticket or page that is outside the bounds of the tickets array
 - when a user tries to go to a page that does not exist
 - when a user tries to view a ticket that does not exist